Sonic the Hedgehog (IDW Publishing): Synopsis

 Following the war over Eggman's global conquest, (Note: Depicted in Sonic Forces) the doctor is found by the Chaotix to have lost his memory and ended up in a remote village where he has taken on the more friendly moniker of Mr. Tinker.
 Sonic meets new allies Tangle and Whisper, and learns that Neo Metal Sonic is now leading the Badniks, plotting to take over the world in Eggman's stead.
 While Sonic and his friends fight Neo Metal Sonic and his army on Angel Island, an Eggman admirer named Dr. Starline kidnaps Mr. Tinker and successfully reverts him back to Eggman after a defeated Metal Sonic returns to him.
-Considering the war's last loose end tied, Knuckles disbands the former Resistance, which Amy reorganizes into the Restoration.
+Considering the war's last loose end tied, Knuckles disbands the Resistance, which Amy reorganizes into the Restoration.

 While Tangle helps Whisper apprehend her former comrade turned criminal Mimic, Eggman hatches a new scheme involving the Metal Virus, which turns organic life into mindless robots dubbed "zombots", with several heroes succumbing to the infection.
 It quickly mutates beyond Eggman's control, and Starline brings in the Deadly Six in hopes that they can control the zombots, but they betray him.
 This leads to a falling out between Starline and Eggman and forces the latter to help an infected Sonic and his friends cure the world.
 Tangle's childhood friend Jewel subsequently assumes leadership of the Restoration, relieving Amy.

 As the world rebuilds in the Metal Virus' wake, Sonic and company set out to fix E-123 Omega, whose body was destroyed by zombots.
 Sonic and Tails investigate an Eggman base to find blueprints while Rouge, Amy, Cream, and Cheese enter a Chao race to win parts; the former group discovers a peaceful Badnik created by Mr. Tinker named Belle, while the latter group and Shadow come into conflict with former crime boss Clutch.
 Meanwhile, Starline, hoping to regain Eggman's respect and rejoin him by proving his own superiority, sets his own plans in motion by allying himself with villains like Zavok and Mimic and stalking Sonic's friends.
 Zavok reunites the Deadly Six, and they attack the Restoration's home base, but are defeated and banished to their homeworld of Lost Hex.